sunghea/Project-3/README.md

 ![image](https://github.com/sunghea/Project3_Final/assets/143130002/82ce92bd-8022-4b80-aabb-9967efd38f2e)
 ![image](https://github.com/sunghea/Project3_Final/assets/143130002/b3047f66-a198-4baf-bfd9-0258a68b0586)

 When the app is executed, you can visualize the number of offices for each sector with a bar graph.
-The sectors you can check are:
+The sectors available for examination include:

-- Professional and hobby associations
+Professional and Hobby Associations
+Insurance Agency
-- Insurance agency
+Insurance Company
-- Insurance company
+Home Insurance Agency
-- Home insurance agency
-- Financial planner
+Financial Planner
-- Insurance broker
+Insurance Broker
-- Corporate office
+Corporate Office
+Each sector is represented by a bar in the graph, allowing for easy comparison of the number of offices across different sectors.

 ![image](https://github.com/sunghea/Project3_Final/assets/143130002/b3d20800-65e1-4b59-bd6e-ade03bc5e1d3)

-When you click on a bar, you can view the company name and phone number for that sector on the right side.
+Additionally, clicking on a specific bar provides detailed information such as the company name and phone number for that sector, displayed on the right side of the graph.
 ![image](https://github.com/sunghea/Project3_Final/assets/143130002/45b6eef8-eb2f-408f-9dce-da30015364d9)